 User acceptance and training

 This is a cultural change for the practice from paper-based documents to a computer-based system.
-Providers will need to be trained on how to use the new system correctly, but this will cause short-term disruption to their usual work flows.
-Older workers may also be resistant to change if they feel that the method has served them well without ever having to use the computer.
+Providers need to be trained to use the new system properly, which would create a short-term disruption to their normal work flows.
+Some who are older may resist because of feeling the way they have always done things has worked just fine for them, never having had to use a computer.

 Data Security Concerns